SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 ## API Products

-API products are groups of related APIs that fulfill some business functions, often in a bounded content helping others to consume your Business capabilities.
+API products are groups of related APIs that fulfil some business functions, often in a bounded content helping others to consume your Business capabilities.

 ### Event-Driven APIs